FooChao/React-Auto-Complete-Component/README.md

 Props modified/removed

-loading -> removed loading as i decided to consider the state of loading in the component itself
+removed loading -> removed loading as i decided to consider the state of loading in the component itself added isSynchronous : boolean -> to toggle synchronous/rebounded autocompleted